 Penile cysts are uncommon genitourinary malformations that are often not detected until adolescence or adulthood and are hence acquired rather than congenital.3 Such cysts are typically located on the ventral midline of the penis.
-Acquired (or false) cysts include preputial Epstein pearls, trichilemmal cysts, epidermal inclusion cysts, and smegma cysts.4 Smegma cysts, or 'smegmomas', are the most common penile cystic lesion.
-They form due to an accumulation of smegma beneath an unretractable foreskin and are often yellow in color.5 While smegma cysts typically occur secondary to physiologic adhesions present at birth, epidermal inclusions cysts typically form following penile surgeries, including circumcision and hypospadias repair.
-Epidermal inclusion cysts may also be congenital due to the sequestering of epidermal rests during development.3 spectrum and are thought to result from incomplete closure of the genital or urethral folds; they can present anywhere from the urethral meatus, along the ventral penile shaft, or more proximally towards the scrotum.2 Mucoid cysts are also primarily present on the ventral surface, though they occur more distally on the glans and originate from ectopic urethral mucosa.7 Fortunately, penile cystic lesions are not suspected of having malignant potential, allowing observation as a potential management course if the patient is not bothered by the lesion.8 For those managed surgically, complete excision should be pursued, as there is a risk of recurrence.3
+Acquired (or false) cysts include preputial Epstein pearls, trichilemmal cysts, epidermal inclusion cysts, and smegma cysts.4 Smegma cysts, or 'smegmomas,' are the most common penile cystic lesion.
+They form due to an accumulation of smegma beneath an unretractable foreskin and are often yellow in color.5 While smegma cysts typically occur secondary to physiological adhesions present at birth, epidermal inclusion cysts typically form following penile surgeries, including circumcision and hypospadias repair.
+Epidermal inclusion cysts may also be congenital due to the sequestering of epidermal rests during development.3

+Congenital penile cysts include dermoid cysts, median raphe cysts, parameatal cysts, mucoid cysts, pilosebaceous cysts, and juvenile xanthogranulomas.4 Dermoid cysts are typically asymptomatic, small, and firm.6 Median raphe and parameatal cysts exist along the same spectrum and are thought to result from incomplete closure of the genital or urethral folds; they can present anywhere from the urethral meatus, along the ventral penile shaft, or more proximally towards the scrotum.2 Mucoid cysts are also primarily present on the ventral surface, although they occur more distally on the glans and originate from ectopic urethral mucosa.7 Fortunately, penile cystic lesions are not suspected of having malignant potential, allowing observation as a potential management course if the patient is not bothered by the lesion.8 For those managed surgically, complete excision should be pursued, as there is a risk of recurrence.3